 Monemvasia

-The city of Monemvasia was founded on a rocky island in the 6th century.
+The Byzantine town of Monemvasia is located approximately 55 minutes by car from Villa Caretta in the south-east of the Peloponnese.
+Its inhabitants founded it in the 6th century on a rocky island.
 It consists of two parts: the lower town in the south of the island and the upper town on the rocky plateau about 180 metres higher up.
 The upper town can only be reached via winding paths.

 You will feel the medieval atmosphere in the Byzantine lower town with its city walls and many small alleyways.
 Numerous restaurants and cafés invite you to visit.
 The island is connected to the mainland by a road causeway.